 Like other federal agencies during this pandemic, the EEOC states: “Employers should remember that guidance from public health authorities is likely to change as the COVID-19 pandemic evolves.
 Therefore, employers should continue to follow the most current information on maintaining workplace safety.”

-It’s worth checking with a local attorney about state or local laws that may offer additional protection for your workforce.
+It’s worth checking with a local attorney about state or local laws that may offer additional protection for your workforce for question – Can an Employer Require Employees to Get the COVID-19 Vaccine

 The most important thing to know is that you ARE allowed to require employees to get the COVID-19 vaccine.